Walter Stuart Diehl: Retirement and death

 Diehl retired from the Navy in 1951 as a captain.
-He died in Washington D. C. on 21 November 1976, and is buried at Arlington National Cemetery in Arlington, Virginia.
+He died in Washington, D.C., on 21 November 1976.

+He is buried at Arlington National Cemetery in Arlington, Virginia.

 Commemoration

 A U.S. Navy fleet replenishment oiler, USNS Walter S. Diehl (T-AO-193), was named for Diehl.
 She was christened in his honor in New Orleans, Louisiana, on 10 October 1987 and entered non-commissioned service as a United States Naval Ship with the Military Sealift Command on 13 September 1988.
-She remains in active service.
+She was placed in reserve in 2022.